 All other things being equal, we recommend working with the brands that can find you a great agent AND net you the most possible value.
 If savings are important to you (they are for most people), opt for the brands that offer them as a built-in part of their service.

 MyAgentFinder reviews from real customers

 MyAgentFinder reviews are generally positive.
-As of May 14, 2021, it has an average customer rating of 4.80 based on 447 total reviews.
+It has an average customer rating of 4.8 based on 453 total reviews.

 🚨 Online reviews can be misleading!

 Shopper Approved — which houses all of MyAgentFinder's online reviews — is a platform companies use to solicit reviews from "verified customers."
 Importantly, this excludes people who may have signed up but didn't end up working with a MyAgentFinder agent because of a poor match or negative experience.

 While that doesn't mean that the reviews on Shopper Approved aren't legit, it does mean that many negative customer experiences probably aren't being represented here.
 Just a reminder to always maintain some healthy skepticism when reading any online reviews.